-- 21 Not all intangible resources that are important for how an entity creates, maintains or enhances value would meet the definition of an asset.
-For example, because the resource would not be controlled by an entity or because it is not separately identifiable. - In some cases, it may also be difficult to apply the concept of control over the asset when they are not protected by legal rights it is difficult to restrict access or protect the use by legal means.
+21 Not all intangible resources that are important for how an entity creates, maintains or enhances value would meet the definition of an asset.
+For example, because the resource would not be controlled by an entity or because it is not separately identifiable.

-- For intangible resources that would not meet the definition of an asset, or would not, for other reasons, be recognised, quantitative and qualitative disclosures could be considered either in the notes to the financial statements or in the management commentary. - 24 Feedback from users also provides evidence that the solution is not to recognise all intangibles in order to reconcile net asset value and market capitalisation but rather how to provide information on a company's intangible value drivers and how they support and impact the performance. - If internally generated intangibles are not recognised there is a need for useful information on value drivers to adjust measures such as: - (i) value measures (e.g. market-to-book ratio) that are biased; - (ii) performance measures (ROE, ROA, EVA) that are deceiving; and - (iii) the prediction of future earnings and cash flows, that is largely flawed.
+- 22 In some cases, it may also be difficult to apply the concept of control over the asset - when they are not protected by legal rights it is difficult to restrict access or protect the use by legal means. - 23 For intangible resources that would not meet the definition of an asset, or would not, for other reasons, be recognised, quantitative and qualitative disclosures could be considered either in the notes to the financial statements or in the management commentary. - 24 Feedback from users also provides evidence that the solution is not to recognise all intangibles in order to reconcile net asset value and market capitalisation but rather how to provide information on a company's intangible value drivers and how they support and impact the performance. - 25 If internally generated intangibles are not recognised there is a need for useful information on value drivers to adjust measures such as: - (i) value measures (e.g. market-to-book ratio) that are biased; - (ii) performance measures (ROE, ROA, EVA) that are deceptive; and - (iii) the prediction of future earnings and cash flows, that is largely flawed. - 26 Different categorisations of intangibles could be considered to identify the nature and level of information to be provided.
+For instance: - (a) Productive intangibles (e.g. drug patent of a pharmaceutical company) could be distinguished from 'finished goods' intangibles (E.g. consumer-ready television series rights or software programs). - (b) Sellable intangibles (e.g. consumer-ready television series right or developed software) could be distinguished from non-sellable ones (E.g., key staff, a company's knowledge and reputation).